ShellShoccar-jpn/kotoriotoko/README.en.md

 ##### 1) Register your cell phone number onto Twitter service for identification

-Twitter service requires your cell phone number as a collateral for giving you apprication keys.
+Twitter service requires your cell phone number as a collateral for giving you application keys.
 To register it, you have to open the web page "[Mobile](https://twitter.com/settings/add_phone)" with your web browser.
 You can arrive there by "[Home](https://twitter.com/)" -> "[(Profile and) settings](https://twitter.com/settings/account)" -> "[Mobile](https://twitter.com/settings/add_phone)".

 After registering your phone number, a PIN code will come to your phone by SMS.
 You have to input it on "Mobile" page finally.